Foods that minimize menstrual cramps?

-- Zinc has been shown to reduce premenstrual pain and bloating and is found in oysters, red meat, and poultry.
+- Zinc has been shown to reduce premenstrual pain and bloating and is found in oysters, red meat, poultry, chickpeas, and nuts.

 - Magnesium deficiency can worsen menstrual cramps.
 The severity and duration of menstrual cramps can be reduced by restoring magnesium to normal levels via the consumption of cashews, wheat germ, and pinto beans.

-- Vitamin B3, also known as niacin, was cited in one study as responsible for cramp reduction in 90 percent of symptomatic women by reducing uterine artery spasms.
+- Vitamin B3, also known as niacin, was cited in one study as responsible for cramp reduction in 90 percent of participants by reducing uterine artery spasms.
 Good sources of niacin include bran, tuna, paprika, and sundried tomatoes.

 Of course, everybody has different needs and tastes.
 For various people, some of the strategies listed provide more relief than others.
 Before deciding to try any supplements or a make any major dietary changes, it’s wise to talk with a health care provider or a registered dietitian to help prevent any adverse interactions with other medications (including oral contraceptives).
 A gynecological examination can also help to determine if the reason for cramps may be due to another medical condition.

 Here's to feeding the mind, feeding the body, and not letting menstrual cramps cramp anyone's style!